bambina ucraina

 Kotliarevskogo St, 3

-Since the beginning of the war in Ukraine (February 24, 2022), millions of people have left their homes to escape the bombing and found shelter in safer areas within their own country or abroad.
-AVSI immediately took action to help them.
+Since the beginning of the war in Ukraine (24 February 2022), millions of people have left their homes to escape the bombing and have found shelter in safer areas within their own country or abroad.
+AVSI immediately took action to support them.

-Present in Ukraine since 2014 in partnership with the local organisation Emmaus, an AVSI team has been active since the outbreak of war.
+Present in Ukraine since 2014 in partnership with the local organisation Emmaus, AVSI has been continuously responding to the humanitarian consequences of the war, adapting its interventions to the evolving needs of conflict-affected communities.

-• 25.340 children (4-16 years old) supported through recreational and educational activities
+• 39,584 children (3–17 years old) have been involved in recreational and educational activities

-• 373 Teachers trained and supported with teaching material
+• 494 teachers have been trained and supported with teaching materials

-• 43 Child friendly spaces and temporary learning centers established
+• 61 child-friendly spaces (CFS) and temporary learning centres (TLCs) have been established

 The Educational emergency in Ukraine